gvwilson/thirdbit/src/fiction/bear/index.md

 to my father's magicians in my letter and ask for advice."
 He took a deep breath and let it out with a whoosh.
 "I'll do that now.
 It's not like I'm going to get to sleep any time soon.
-And Sergeant Dambu—let's speak first thing in the morning.
+And Sergeant Inambu—let's speak first thing in the morning.
 It appears we have more to talk about than just what you found on your last patrol."
 He returned the two sergeants' salutes and good nights, swept the still-glowing dayglass into a pile in the corner of his desk, and fell